Muurame

-Muurame is a municipality of Finland, located 16 km south-west of Jyväskylä.
+Muurame is a municipality of Finland, located 16 km south-west of Jyväskylä, the regional capital of Central Finland.
 Muurame itself is located between two lakes, Lake Päijänne and Lake Muuratjärvi.
 These two lakes are connected to each other via River Muurame.
-All together there are 37 lakes in Muurame.
-Biggest lakes beside Päijänne are Muuratjärvi and Lake Kuusjärvi.
-River Muurame streams through the population center of Muurame.
-Muurame was founded in 1921.
+Altogether there are 37 lakes in Muurame.
+The biggest lakes beside Päijänne are Muuratjärvi and Lake Kuusjärvi.
+River Muurame streams through the population center of Muurame, which was founded in 1921.

+Today Muurame shares a land border only with Jyväskylä.
+Before 2009, its neighboring municipalities were, in addition to Jyväskylä, the Rural Municipality of Jyväskylä and Korpilahti, and before 1993 also Säynätsalo.
+Säynätsalo was consolidated with the city of Jyväskylä in 1993, and the Rural Municipality of Jyväskylä and Korpilahti in 2009.
+Muurame still shares a water boundary not only with Jyväskylä but also with Toivakka.

 The Muurame church is of Alvar Aalto's design, being his first church design to be completed in 1929.
 It was comprehensively restored in 2016 to its original design.

 Name

 Muurame is a dialectal word referring to the cloudberry, which also can be seen in the municipal coat of arms.
 Similar toponyms nearby include Muuratsalo, Muuratjärvi, Muuramenlampi and Muuratharju.

+Geography

+Statistical areas

+Muurame is divided into 17 statistical areas: Hautalanmäki, Isolahti, Jaakkola, Keskusta, Kinkomaa, Kotiranta-Paavalinvuori, Muuramenharju, Muuratsalo, Niittyaho, Pitkälä-Riihiniemi, Rajala-Sulunsalmi, Rannankylä, Saarenkylä, Teollisuuskylä, Velkapohja, Verkkoniemi and Vihtalahti-Härköpohja.

 History

-Muurame was first mentioned as Murame ärmarch in 1554 when it was a part of the Jämsä parish.
-In the 18th century, the village was variously known as Muranjärvi, Murame and Muratjärvi.
+Muurame was originally a part of Jämsä.
+There were also external hunting grounds of Pälkäne in the area.
+In 1539, there were four farms in Muurame: two of the estates paid taxes to Jämsä, while the other two were taxed from Pälkäne.

 Korpilahti, including Muurame, was separated from Jämsä in 1861.
 Muurame was in turn separated from Korpilahti in 1921.
-Plans to separate Säynätsalo from Muurame appeared in 1922, but the separation happened two years later in 1924.
-Lehtisaari and northern Muuratsalo (incl.
-Haikka) remained parts of Muurame until 1935.
+Säynätsalo was separated from Muurame ecclesiastically in 1922 and administratively in 1924.